-(optional) Reads i elements without blocking, for $0 < i \le n$ creating a vector v, returning SOME(v); or (if a read would block) returns NONE.
+(optional) Reads i elements without blocking, for $0 < i \leq n$ creating a vector v, returning SOME(v); or (if a read would block) returns NONE.

-$read_block(n)$
+read_block(n)

-(optional) Reads i elements for $0 < i \le n$ returning a vector v of length i; blocks (waits) if necessary until at least one element is available.
+(optional) Reads i elements for $0 < i \leq n$ returning a vector v of length i; blocks (waits) if necessary until at least one element is available.